sciZer0/7/v/README.md

 At any moment, a person  (Public Address) being in the position of Contributor may be dropped out of the position by Voters through democratic voting (Competitive Quadratic Voting).

-*Also, some number of Contributors (say 10) might be entities (Public Addresses with multisigs) for funding some public/common goods.*
+*Some number of Contributors (say 10) might be entities (Public Addresses with multisigs) for funding some public/common goods, including coordinating protocol maintenance and upgrades, and funding documentation and research.*

 *The first 15 persons are appointed to the positions of Contributor by an initiative group.*